 – Better data makes better decisions.

-The Asset Map could be used as a feasibility study to gain a better understanding of the potential value and revenues generated from better management of public assets.
+The Asset Map can be used as a feasibility study to gain a first understanding of the potential value and revenues generated from better management of public assets.
+For the real estate segment, the City of Boston can serve as an example of how this works.
+The Boston example is described in the IMF Finance & Development-Magazine and in the attached Boston-presentation, as well as in the underlying data sheets in this link.

 Portfolio overview